 - (b) Non-Solicit- Without the express written consent of the Chief Executive Officer or the Chief Human Resources Officer of the Company/or the Compensation Committee with respect to Eligible Officers of the Company, during the [18/12/6]-month period following the Termination Date, I will not directly or indirectly (i) interfere with any contractual relationship between the Company and any customer, supplier, distributor or manufacturer of or to the Company to the detriment of the Company or (ii) hire directly or indirectly by inducing or attempting to induce any person who is an employee of the Company to perform work or services for any entity other than the Company. - (c) Protection of Proprietary Information- Except to the extent required by law, following my Termination Date, I will have a continuing obligation to comply with the terms of any non-disclosure or similar Plans that I signed while employed by the Company committing to hold confidential the "Confidential or Proprietary Information" (as defined below) of the Company or any of its affiliates, subsidiaries, related companies, joint ventures, partnerships, customers, suppliers, partners, contractors or agents, in each case in accordance with the terms of such Plans.
+I will not use or disclose or allow the use or disclosure by others to any person or entity of Confidential or Proprietary Information of the Company or other to suppliers, partners, contractors or agents, in each case in accordance with the terms of such Plans.
 I will not use or disclose or allow the use or disclosure by others to any person or entity of Confidential or Proprietary Information of the Company or others to which I had access or that I was responsible for creating or overseeing during my employment with the Company.
 In the event I become legally compelled (by deposition, interrogatory, request for documents, subpoena, civil investigative demand or otherwise) to disclose any proprietary or confidential information, I will immediately notify the Company's Executive Vice President and General Counsel as to the existence of the obligation and will cooperate with any reasonable request by the Company for assistance in seeking to protect the information.
-All materials to which I have had access, or which were furnished or otherwise made available to me in connection with my employment with the Company shall be and remain the property of the Company.
-For purposes of this PECA, "Confidential or Proprietary Information" means any and all confidential and/or proprietary knowledge, data or information of the Company, its affiliates, parents and subsidiaries, which has economic value as a result of its remaining confidential, whether having existed, now existing, or to be developed during my employment, including information developed by me.
-Confidential or Proprietary Information may include, but is not limited to: - (i) existing and contemplated business, marketing and financial business information such as business plans and methods, marketing information, cost estimates, forecasts, financial data, cost or pricing data, bid and proposal information, customer identification, sources of supply, contemplated product lines, proposed business alliances, and information about customers or competitors, or - (ii) existing or contemplated technical information and documentation pertaining to technology, know how, equipment, machines, devices and systems, computer hardware and software, compositions, formulas, products, processes, methods, designs, specifications, mask works, testing or evaluation procedures, manufacturing processes, or production processes.
+All materials to which I have had access, or which were furnished or otherwise made available to me in connection with my employment with the Company, its affiliates, parents and subsidiaries, which has economic value as a result of its remaining confidential, whether having existed, now existing, or to be developed during my employment, including information developed by me.
+Confidential or Proprietary Information may include, but is not limited to: - (i) existing and contemplated business, marketing and financial business information such as business plans and methods, marketing information, cost estimates, forecasts, financial data, cost or pricing data, bid and proposal information, customer identification, sources of supply, contemplated product lines, proposed business alliances, and information about customers or competitors, or processes, methods, designs, specifications, mask works, testing or evaluation procedures, manufacturing processes, or production processes.